MohammedAlaboud/City-Weather/README.md

 Download zip file.
-Install npm and node dependencies.
+Install npm and node dependencies into it.
 Then run "node server.js" on terminal